Palavakkam, Tiruvallur

 Palavakkam is a village located in Ellapuram block, Uthukottai taluk of Tiruvallur District, India.
 It is situated about 50 km from Chennai on the Tirupathi Chennai Highways.

 The village has three schools: Govt Primary school, Govt Higher Secondary School and Sri Lakshmi Matriculation Higher Secondary School.

-The village is bordered by two lakes of Palavakkam and Lachivakkam.
+The village is bordered by two lakes: Palavakkam and Lachivakkam.
 The economy revolves around agriculture.
-The people speak Tamil and Telugu.
+The primary languages spoken in the village are Tamil and Telugu.
 The village has a mosque, two churches and five temples.